by Rachel Lerner*

 In sum, a shared, locked storage unit enjoys constitutional protection under the Fourth Amendment, both under the Dunn curtilage standard and the Katz “reasonable expectations” test.
 Additionally, one cotenant cannot always give reasonable consent to a search of the entire unit, especially when areas are clearly demarcated or detailed through a posted “Cotenant Agreement.”
 Therefore, searching such a space requires probable cause and a warrant.

-1. Rachel Lerner is a 3L at New York University School of Law.
+* Rachel Lerner is a 3L at New York University School of Law.
 This piece is a commentary on the 2017 Evan A. Evans Constitutional Law Moot Court Competition hosted by the University of Wisconsin Moot Court Board.
 The views expressed in this article do not necessarily represent the views of the author on this point of law.
 Rather, this article is a distillation of one side of an argument assigned to the author at the 2017 Evan A. Evans Constitutional Law Moot Court Competition.
-For another commentary from this competition, see Search, Seizure, and the Smartphone: Rethinking Privacy Protections in the Digital Age.

 2. See Payton v.
 New York, 445 U.S. 573, 586 (1980) (“It is a ‘basic principle of Fourth Amendment law’ that searches and seizures inside a home without a warrant are presumptively unreasonable.” (footnote omitted)).